What is UV?

 - Initialize git thus putting your directory under revision control with git (replaces git init)

-- Creates a default .gitignore file
+- Create a default .gitignore file

 Directory after executing uv init